Sales 855.945.7921 | Support 888.277.8514 |

 Grant Report Example

-How APS can Simplify Grant Reporting
+How APS Can Simplify Grant Reporting

 The grant report writing process can be long and arduous, especially when keeping tabs on your financial reports.
 Partnering with a payroll provider like APS makes it easier to provide accurate financial information in your grant reports.

-We specialize in working with businesses, like nonprofitseducational institutions, and faith-based organizations, that are often required to submit grant reporting.
+We specialize in working with businesses, like nonprofits, educational institutions, and faith-based organizations, that are often required to submit grant reporting.
 Our cloud-based platform helps grant-funded organizations unify their payroll and finance data with the following options:

 • Sage Intacct Integration: Our native and automated integration syncs dimensional information between APS and Sage Intacct.
 This automation allows organizations to allocate employee hours to grants for a more accurate account of expenditures in grant reports.